 This would work for any amount of shares of the business owned above 25%

-My credit history is poor, can I still get a mortgage?
+Ultimately, if you are asking “my credit history is poor, can I still get a mortgage?”

 Will I get the best rates?